A: Surface and airborne bacteria, viruses, mold, and odorous gases such as hydrogen sulfide.

 A: No – the ActivatedOxygen (O3) doesn’t penetrate the surface of the wastewater.

-A: If a waste holding tank is accidentally overfilled the rooftop vent pipe will become clogged shutting down the thermal updraft that entrains air into the UViaLite housing.
+A: If a waste holding tank is accidentally gets too full, the rooftop vent pipe will become clogged, shutting down the thermal updraft that entrains air into the UViaLite housing.
 Without this entrained air, the UViaLite System won’t be able to produce activated oxygen.
-When the waste holding tank is drained and the vent pipe is unclogged the UViaLite System will proceed to operate normally.
+When the waste holding tank drains and the vent pipe is not clogged, the UViaLite System will operate normally.

 A: Yes, but the perfume scent found in most chemical additives will be neutralized by the activated oxygen.

 A: For optimal performance, we recommend annual bulb replacement.

 A: We engineered the UViaLite System to ensure that ozone flows from the UViaLite housing, through the waste holding tank, and out the rooftop vent pipe.
 Odor and germ-free air containing safe, trace levels of ozone may enter the bathroom for 3-5 seconds when the toilet is flushed with the exhaust fan on.